02ARTHI/Pharma-Store-Management-System/README.md

 **PHARMA STORE MANAGEMENT APPLICATION**

 **Purpose of the project**:
 The main purpose of this project is to focus on real-life application scenarios.
-The agenda would be to build an application and implement the banking features.
+The agenda would be to build an application and implement the pharmacy inventory features.

 **Modules used:**